See photos of the seven vessels that have sunk at this site since 2017 on our Flickr site

 Oct.
 17, 2018

-Our responders arrived at the scene in the early afternoon, and find that the property owner has ineffectively placed oil containment boom around the sunken vessels.
+Our responders arrived at the scene in the early afternoon, and found that the property owner ineffectively placed oil containment boom around the sunken vessels.
 In coordination with our federal partner, the U.S. Environmental Protection Agency (EPA), we formed a Unified Command, and hired environmental cleanup contractor Global Diving & Salvage to place containment boom around the vessels and absorbent pads in the water.
 State Fish & Wildlife and additional responders helped assess up and downstream impacts, conducted wildlife surveys, and collected water samples.

 It appeared that the two vessels were tied together and when one started sinking, it pulled the second into the water as well.

 The property owner said he owns one of the vessels.
 Unified Command gave him one day to remove his vessel and the fuel from the water.
 The owner of the second vessel is unable to be reached despite multiple attempts to contact him.